aws/eks-anywhere/docs/content/en/docs/clustermgmt/support/supportbundle.md

       --since string           Collect pod logs in the latest duration like 5s, 2m, or 3h.
-      --since-time string      Collect pod logs after a specific datetime(RFC3339) like 2021-06-28T15:04:05Z -w, --w-config string        Kubeconfig file to use when creating support bundle for a workload cluster
+      --since-time string      Collect pod logs after a specific datetime(RFC3339) like 2021-06-28T15:04:05Z -w, --w-config string        Kubeconfig file to use when creating support bundle for a workload cluster --bundles-manifest       Bundles manifest to use when generating support bundle (required for generating support bundle in airgap environment)
 ```

 ### Collecting and analyzing a bundle